2i2c-org/2i2c-org.github.io/content/blog/2025/binder-singlenode/index.md

 - We'll provide in-kind labor to run this node, and treat it as an organizational investment in learning new Kubernetes and cloud infrastructure workflows.
 - In six months, we'll evaluate how much effort it was to run this node for `mybinder.org`, whether it meaningfully helped with `mybinder.org`'s capacity, and whether it was sustainable for us from a time and labor perspective.

 There may be other benefits to running BinderHub on a single VM.
 Doing so will likely be simpler and faster to launch sessions.
-Moreover, because k3s can be deployed with a single command, it means that others can build their own single-node federations members with minimal effort.
+Moreover, because K3s can be deployed with a single command, it means that others can build their own single-node federation members with minimal effort.
 We hope this will be cheaper, and require relatively little human maintenance time.

 ## Anybody want to fund this?